 When in the market for an acoustic guitar, it can be tough to know where to start, regardless of whether you’re a seasoned player or a day one beginner looking for your first acoustic guitar.
 There are so many different brands, styles, and models of acoustic guitars available that narrowing down the right one for your playing style can be challenging.

 In this KillerGuitarRigs Guide, we’ll do the legwork for you by reviewing the 7 Best Acoustic Guitars on the market today.
 We’ll be covering quality options at all ends of the price scale, so no matter your budget, you’ll find the perfect guitar in this list.

-When testing these guitars we paid attention to tone, construction quality, features, and comfort in order to get a full picture of their overall performance.
-For models with pickups, the same amplifier was used throughout, in this case a Boss Katana 50 mkII.
+When testing these guitars, we paid attention to tone, construction quality, features, and comfort in order to get a full picture of their overall performance.
+For models with pickups, the same amplifier was used throughout.
+In this case, a Boss Katana 50 MkII.

-Our Top Pick for best acoustic guitar was the Yamaha AC1M.
-It offers high end features normally seen on premium models, but it remains accessibly priced.
-Yamaha have built this using quality woods throughout, and the build quality overall is unparalleled at this price point.
+Our Top Pick is the Yamaha AC1M.
+It offers high-end features normally seen on premium models, while remaining accessibly priced.
+Yamaha used quality woods throughout and the overall build quality is unparalleled at this price point.